Coastal Research and Education Society of Long Island

 In 2016 NOAA Fisheries declared an Unusual Mortaility Event (UME) for the humpback whale along the Atlantic coast from Maine through Florida.

 You may have heard many people blaming Offshore Wind (OSW) exploration and development for these spate of deaths.
-To date there is absolutely no evidence that OSW has played any direct role in these mortalilities.
+To date there is absolutely no evidence that OSW has played any direct role in these mortalilities

 • if want want to help reduced these deaths, help convince vessel operators to SLOW DOWN.